Relative Regular Riemann-Hilbert correspondence II: Holonomic DXS -modules of D-type and applications

 To any $S$-locally constant sheaf $L$ one can associate an exact sequence of sheaves of $\pOS$-modules where $L_\rt$ denotes the subsheaf of $\pOS$-torsion and $L_\tf$ the maximal $\pOS$-torsion-free quotient.
-Then $L_\rt$ and $L_\tf$ are $S$-locally constant and the previous exact sequence gives rise (for any choice of $G$) to the exact sequence of $\sho_{S}$-modules
+Then $L_\rt$ and $L_\tf$ are $S$-locally constant and the previous exact sequence yields (for any choice of~$G$) to the exact sequence of $\sho_{S}$-modules

 with $G_\rt$ and $G_\tf$ defined similarly.
 The following is straightforward.